Tick (character): History

 In 2001, Fox introduced a live-action TV series (produced by Columbia TriStar Television), written and executive produced by Edlund.
 The series starred Patrick Warburton as the Tick and David Burke as Arthur.
-Due to rights issues, original characters from the Fox cartoon series could not appear in the live action series; forcing Edlund to create expies: Nestor Carbonell as Batmanuel (a stand-in for Die Fledermaus)and Liz Vassey as Captain Liberty (a stand-in for American Maid).
+Due to rights issues, original characters from the Fox cartoon series could not appear in the live action series; forcing Edlund to create similar characters: Nestor Carbonell as Batmanuel (a stand-in for Die Fledermaus) and Liz Vassey as Captain Liberty (a stand-in for American Maid).
 The series was short-lived, however, and it only lasted nine episodes.
 A DVD release of the complete series (including several unaired episodes) was released on September 30, 2003.

 In June 2005, the Toon Disney network began airing The Tick animated series.
 The series also occasionally aired on ABC Family as part of the Jetix cartoon block.
 The following year, Buena Vista Home Entertainment released the first season of The Tick animated series on DVD.
 The second season was released on August 7, 2007; however, both collections were missing an episode for different reasons.

 In July 2016, Amazon announced that a new live-action series, starring Peter Serafinowicz and directed by Wally Pfister, would air on Amazon Video.
 The pilot was picked up as a series, and the first season's 12 episodes were released in two parts—the first six episodes on August 25, 2017, and the second half on February 23, 2018.
 A 10-episode second season was released on April 5, 2019.

-Character biography
+Fictional character biography

 The Tick seems to have no memory of his life before being the Tick, and indeed not much memory of anything; more than likely, this is due to frequent head injuries.
 Each media adaptation has a different origin of the Tick: